james-stevens/pyrar/README.md

 	- view activity history

 ## EMails
+- Runs a Postfix SMTP spooler with optional support for relaying out via an external mail server/service, optionally with TLS & SMTP/AUTH
 - Can email users from template, either plain text or HTML
+- Email Templates use the python standard `jinja2` templating package, so making your own is easy
+- Supported email events are...
 	- Password Reset request
 	- Password reset confirmation
 	- Renewal Reminder
 	- Verify User's email address
+	- Notification when you've been gifted a domain
+	- Receipt for all payments
+	- Domain transfer request succeeded (by EPP)